Touristic & Continental Restaurants in India…

 The Third-Eye Cafe in Rishikesh was on the top floor of a hotel and boasted sweeping views of the town, Ganges River and Himalayan foothills

 Tired of Indian Food?
-Have Anything Else!
+Have Something Else!

 Don’t get me wrong.
 I LOVE Indian food.
 Eating a thali a day was one of the main reasons I was most excited to return to India.
 But sometimes, you just need a break from curry, rice and naan.